chaintope/tapyrus-signer/README.md

 2. Sharing local signatures
      * Calculate own share from VSSs got in "Sharing VSSs".
      * Calculate aggregated public key from commitments which correspond constant term's coefficients
+     * Generate local signature from below informations.
+          * Two shares which are generated in Key Generation Protocol and previous step.
+          * Aggregated public key which is generated in Key Generation Protocol.
+          * Temporary aggregated public key which is created in previous step.
-     * Generate local signature from two shares which are generated in Key Generation Protocol and previous step, Aggregated public key, Sighash which is message of signature and it is hash value of block header except proof field, aggrecated public key and temporary aggregated public key which is created in prevous step.
+          * Sighash which is message of signature.
+It is hash value of block header except proof field.
      * Broadcast local signature using blocksig message.
-     * Receive local signature and verify it.
+     * Receive local signatures from other nodes and verify them.
-     * If the number of local signatures met threshold.
-Aggregate final signature and put it in block header.
-This is valid block which can be published to Tapyrus network.
+     * If the number of local signatures met threshold, aggregate final signature and put it in block header .

 ### About Timeout